Mix and match bridesmaid dresses are gorgeous, stylish and modern.

 34. All White

-So many gorgeous styles, right?
+So many gorgeous combination ideas, right?
 Which one is your favourite?
-I love the lacey and patterned dresses, they’re so unique.
+I love the lacy and patterned dresses, they’re so unique.
 (I’ve just spotted these cute retro floral dresses on Etsy!)

 If you have any tips for mix and match bridesmaid dresses, don’t forget to leave them in the comments below.